PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![007_byte_LED](./images/007_byte_LED.PNG)

-This is analogous to using two digits to represent the number 10 in decimal, as we run out of characters past the digit 9.
+This is analogous to using two digits to represent the number 10 in decimal, as there are no additional characters past the digit 9.

 **Be careful not to confuse the two number systems**